top of page

 Theridiidae is a large diverse family of 58 species in 25 genera of which half are categorised as being either rare or scarce.
 Whilst they are collectively known as 'comb-footed spiders', the name isn't particularly useful to the casual observer as the feature is barely visible.

-My current observations are limited to just four species.
+At present my current observations are limited to just six species.

 First up are the 'candy-striped spiders' that have three colour forms; two with red markings, form redimita with a pair of red longitudinal bands, and form ovata with a single broad abdominal band which covers most of the dorsal surface; the other is lineata, which is regarded as the more common form, where the abdomen is completely yellowish-white with two lateral rows of black spots and/or merged markings.
 I've labelled both of the individuals below as Enoplognatha cf.ovata purely on the basis of pictures I've seen and the fact that it's the more abundant of two very similar species that can only be reliably distinguished from detailed examination.
 The other is Enoplognatha latimana that seems to be more of a coastal species.
 An arachnologist would probably correct me, saying that Enoplognatha ovata / latimana would be a better description as many records are confirmed as such.
 The Enoplognatha genus includes four other clearly different species that don't have the red candy stripe markings.